Even though I’ve had my fair share of personal & professional struggles, I consider myself a pretty lucky person.

 and I’m just trying to fully live it.

-At this point in life, I care less about titles and more about time — how we spend it, what we leave behind, and how to document the journey while we're still on it.
-If something here resonates with you, I hope it lingers.
+At this point in life, I care less about titles and more about time: how we spend it, what we leave behind, and how we document the journey while we are still on it.